 The game of golf is never characterized by smooth landscapes.
 If it were, a singular afternoon playing 18 holes would more closely resemble a game of putt-putt than a triumphant win at the Masters.
 It is because of all the twists and turns, the bumps and divots, that golf is a beloved game.
 With rough and uneven terrain, we know that players and equipment can certainly take a beating.
 Golf carts are no exception to that rule, especially when they are running around courses day in and day out, at the mercy of the weather and the drivers.

 The golf cart market has been on a steady 5 percent annual growth as manufacturers try to meet the ever-changing challenges of courses, expectations of players, and an aging population.
-From stereos and GPS systems to headlights, air conditioning systems and heaters, golf carts and their batteries are now expected do even more.
-In the future, we can expect mobile technologies such as Bluetooth, USB chargers and even self-monitoring performance trackers to be added.
+From stereos and GPS systems to headlights, air conditioning systems, and heaters, golf carts, and their batteries are now expected to do even more.
+In the future, we can expect mobile technologies such as Bluetooth, USB chargers, and even self-monitoring performance trackers to be added.
 But, with all this new technology comes added challenges.
-As golf carts get more feature rich, they demand more power and performance from the battery.
+As golf carts get more feature-rich, they demand more power and performance from the battery.
 Thus, a higher capacity battery is needed to fuel the desired output.